Beta This is a test version of the layout of this page. Take the survey to help us improve it

 The process has 5 main steps which a qualification must complete before it is eligible for public funding for young people in England.
 This can take up to 7 weeks from start to end and some steps can run at the same time.

 Overall process time: up to 5 weeks.

 Regulated awarding organisations use Ofqual’s Portal system to submit or amend qualification data to Ofqual.
 When Ofqual regulate a qualification they give it a qualification number.
-On the last Tuesday of each month, the Department for Education (DfE) gets a copy of Ofqual’s Portal data.
-As a cut of the portal data is taken once a month, the date at which a qualification is submitted or amended in the portal will impact on the time taken for a qualification to complete the first step of the process.
+On the last Tuesday of each month, the Department for Education (DfE) takes a copy of Ofqual’s Portal data.
+As a cut of the portal data is taken once a month, the date at which a qualification is submitted or amended in the portal will affect the time taken for a qualification to complete the first step of the process.